20 Easy Ways To Improve Your Health in 2020

 The New Year—a time when ambitious resolutions dance in our heads: Total body transformations, swearing off carbs, overhauling that fitness routine, "New Year, New You," fear of failure, procrastination, postponement and … soon enough, it's Jan.
 1 again.

 Well, it may be a new year, but you don't have to be a new you.
 The one you are is just fine.
 And you don't have to make massive changes to your daily routine when a few small, super-simple changes can have major positive results.
-The Remedy asked doctors and health and fitness experts across the country for the easiest things you can do to seriously improve your health.
+Eat This, Not That!
+Health asked doctors and health and fitness experts across the country for the easiest things you can do to seriously improve your health.

 Create A Sleep Routine